Improving the charity market in Australia: let the data speak

 What the Commission can do is use financial data that it gathers through the Annual Information Statement to better effect.
 Publication of simple comparable data may stimulate the development of a standard of practice for the sector.
 Simple metrics can be used to stimulate debate.

-Whether they can be as powerful as the Holy Grail measures, such as ‘how much of the donation was used for purpose?’ or ‘what was its impact’ is debatable, but AIS based measures can be done soon.
+Whether they can be as powerful as the Holy Grail measures, such as ‘how much of the donation was used for purpose?’ or ‘what was its impact’ is debatable, but Annual Information Statement-based measures can be done soon.

 While AIS data can be used to lead debate on better use of resources, governance standards and financial disclosure are designed to seek out, or indeed prevent, misuse of resources.

-Risks associated with the governance standards are matters such as private benefit, fraud, tax evasion, harm to beneficiaries, especially to vulnerable children and adults, and disqualifying purposes such as political advocacy or illegal activity.
+Risks associated with the governance standards are matters such as private benefit, fraud, tax evasion, money laundering, harm to beneficiaries, especially to vulnerable children and adults, disqualifying purposes such as political advocacy or illegal activity, and so forth.

 The primary sources of a complaint are the public, persons in a charity, other government agencies, media, and employees and beneficiaries.

 It costs a great deal to investigate compliance breaches.
 In 2017 the ACNC revoked the charity status of 26 organisations following investigations into their activities and operations.
-This was a 30 per cent increase compared to 2016.
+This was a 30% increase compared to 2016.
 Since the ACNC was established, it has revoked the charity status of only 59 organisations following investigations.

-Even if I could double resources to compliance, the numbers of investigations and revocations would remain small.
+If I were able to double resources to compliance, the numbers would remain small.